find your perfect postgrad program

 Italy is a highly-developed country with the 7th-highest worldwide GDP and the 17th-highest Human Development Index.
 It’s a founding member of the European Union (EU) as well as being a member of the G8, G20 and NATO.

 The currency in Italy is the Euro.

-Italy has a well regarded higher education system with 15 of its universities ranked in the 2010 QS World University Rankings.
+Italy is a a great place for postgraduate study, featuring a well regarded higher education system with 15 of its universities ranked in the 2010 QS World University Rankings.